 Pet Hospice Appointments:

-Pet hospice visits take place in your home and last approximately 1-3 hours.
-We will need your records from your veterinarian (including lab results and doctor’s notes) sent to firstname.lastname@example.org or fax to 866-622-6461 beforehand for review.
+Visits take place in your home and last approximately 1-3 hours.
+We will need your records from your veterinarian (including lab results and doctor’s notes) sent to firstname.lastname@example.org or faxed to 866-622-6461 beforehand for review.
 At the visit, we’ll talk about your pet’s condition, a physical examination will be performed by a licensed veterinarian, and recommendations will be made for care.
 If you are considering euthanasia, that service can be performed at any hospice visit.
 The only additional charge will be for cremation.